notbilldavis/mm-mush-plugins/README.md

 ## Lootable Tracker

 Track lootables so you know when you can loot them again.
 Has a couple in there already like the Archon box lootables.
 It's a little finicky though, it should try to automatically loot again to update the timer but sometimes it doesn't.
 Manually re-loot until I fix it I guess.
 Lootables that can be looted again show when you log on.

+## Quest Helper

+Puts a little quest button on the screen to track your current quest in a collapsable mini window.
+Will also look the quest up on annwn.info for a little help.
+Can do a quest hint <phase #> for additional info pulled too.
+It will save quests in a db so it doesn't try to get it multiple times from the site.
+Can get weird for quests not found on annwn though.
+Will be adding customization to this soon too.

+Will need the quest_miniwindow.lua and questsearcher.lua files in the MUSHclient\lua folder.

 ## Split Scroll